Quantum-Works-Forks/Calculator/README.md

-Simple Android calculator made for Marshal Bob and Expir3dcow's calculator making jam thingy.

-Licensed under CC0: do whatever you want with this code.
+Simple Android calculator will be uploaded to google play app store later!